 Blade Therapeutics Announces Appointment of Ryan Maynard as Chief Financial Officer

-SOUTH SAN FRANCISCO, Calif.--(BUSINESS WIRE)-- Blade Therapeutics, a private biopharmaceutical company advancing novel anti-fibrotic therapies to meet important patient needs, today announced the appointment of Ryan Maynard as Chief Financial Officer.
+SOUTH SAN FRANCISCO, CA – February 27, 2018 – Blade Therapeutics, a private biopharmaceutical company advancing novel anti-fibrotic therapies to meet important patient needs, today announced the appointment of Ryan Maynard as Chief Financial Officer.
 Mr. Maynard joins Blade with over 16 years of financial leadership experience, most recently as Executive Vice President and CFO of Rigel Pharmaceuticals, Inc. (Nasdaq - RIGL), a clinical-stage drug development company.
 In his new role, Mr. Maynard will lead Blade’s finance and accounting functions, as well as investor and public relations.
 Blade’s flagship program, focused on a small molecule cysteine protease inhibitor, is expected to enter the clinic by mid-2018.

 “We are delighted to welcome Ryan to Blade,” stated Blade’s Chief Executive Officer, Wendye Robbins, M.D.
 “He is an accomplished executive with strong financial leadership and a proven record of financing biopharmaceutical companies, and we believe he will be a great addition to our executive team.”

 “I am excited to join Blade at this important time in the company’s development, as the lead program prepares to enter the clinic,” commented Mr. Maynard.
 “I look forward to working with team to help maximize the value of our programs and position the company overall to deliver value for our shareholders.”